JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/MedicalBertForSequenceClassification.md

 For available pretrained models please see the [`Models Hub`](https://nlp.johnsnowlabs.com/models?task=Named+Entity+Recognition)

-To see which models are compatible and how to import them see [`Import Transformers into Spark NLP` 🚀](https://github.com/JohnSnowLabs/spark-nlp/discussions/5669)
 Parameters:
 - '`batchSize`', 'Size of every batch',`default`: 8,
 - '`coalesceSentences`', "Instead of 1 class per sentence (if inputCols is '''sentence''') output 1 class per document by averaging probabilities in all sentences.",`default`: False,